 10. Coding Can Help You Create a Portfolio that Stands Out

-In today's competitive job market, it is more important than ever to have a portfolio that stands out from the crowd.
+In today's competitive job market, it is more important than ever for all you creatives out there to have a portfolio that stands out from the crowd.
 One way to make your portfolio stand out is by coding it yourself.

 Coding gives you complete control over the look and feel of your website, and it allows you to create something that is truly unique.
 In addition, coding can help you make your site more interactive and engaging for potential employers.